Braces and Oral Hygiene

 Brush after each meal to remove plaque from your teeth, to avoid tooth decay and potential gum disease.
 This is especially important if you have braces, as the wires and brackets give bacteria additional areas to hide and multiply.
 There’s always the risk of food residue getting caught underneath wires and brackets.
 If bacteria filled plaque accumulates on your teeth and braces, it can lead to bad breath, inflammation of the gums, cavities, and permanent stain marks on the teeth.

 We recommend that you brush after each meal, but if this is not possible, you should rinse your mouth out with water.
 Swish the water around in your mouth thoroughly and then spit it out.
 It's a good idea to keep a travel toothbrush with you when you go to school or work.
 Also, remember to floss at least once a day.
 Our team will provide you with a special flosser that will allow you to floss with braces.
+Understanding how to protect your braces is an important factor as well.

 Professional Braces Cleaning